Last Reviewed for Accuracy by Ryan Fee on May 1, 2026.

 }

-}One trap when passing credentials this way: shell commands launched from Terraform inherit environment variables, not provider blocks — a provider configured only through an aliased block exports nothing to the subprocess, so an ansible-playbook call can silently fall back to the runner's machine identity.
+}One trap when passing credentials this way: shell commands launched from Terraform inherit environment variables, not provider blocks.
+A provider configured only through an aliased block exports nothing to the subprocess, so an ansible-playbook call can silently fall back to the runner's machine identity.

 Using terraform_state plugin: